• Advertising

 5. Most directories charge a fee for a robust listing… ( ‘A paid link‘ )

-6. I suggest directories should be moved to a separate nav tab in Google Search; same way they have separated search for IMAGES, NEWS, MAPS and so on…
+6. I suggest directories should be moved to a separate navigation tab in Google Search, just like they have for images, news, maps, and so on.

-I call this the Walmart effect, where these HUGE directories siphon off the search traffic from small business websites (doctors, lawyers, home remodelers, plumbers until Google is nothing more than a huge reference catalog).
+I call this the Walmart effect, where these huge directories siphon off search traffic from small business websites, such as those of doctors, lawyers, home remodelers, and plumbers, making Google little more than a huge reference catalog.

 Share This Post